Qatari cuisine: Thareed

+Saloona

+Saloona is made of any broth, with the meat and vegetables of the cook's choice, and spices.

 Desserts

-Lugaimat
+Luqaimat

-The ingredients used to create this sweet deep fried pastry are flour, milk, butter, sugar, saffron, and cardamom.
-After being fried and ready to be served, honey or a sweet syrup is poured on top of it.
+Luqaimat is a dessert made of leavened and deep-fried dough balls.
+The ingredients used to create this sweet pastry are flour, milk, butter, sugar, saffron and cardamom.
+After it is fried and ready to be served, honey or a sweet syrup is poured on top of it.

 Khabees

-Khabees are seedless dates soaked in water, combined with roasted flour, and mixed with sugar, oil, butter, saffron, cardamom and rose water.
+Khabees are seedless dates soaked in water, combined with roasted flour and mixed with sugar, oil, butter, saffron, cardamom and rose water.

 Asida

 Asida is a sweet dish made with flour, oil and sugar.

 Balaleet

-Balaleet are noodles cooked with sugar, cinnamon, saffron, and cardamom.
+Balaleet are noodles cooked with sugar, cinnamon, saffron and cardamom.
 There is often an omelette on top.

 Sago

-Sago is sweet gelatin pudding spiced with saffron and cardamom.
-The original recipe was created by Mohamed Fathi, an Egyptian scientist.
+Sago is a Qatari sweet gelatin pudding spiced with saffron and cardamom.
+It can be found in Saudi Arabia and the United Arab Emirates as well.

-Um ali
+Umm Ali

-Um ali is bread and rice pudding.
+Umm Ali is a bread and rice pudding.
+This dish originates in Egypt, and the Qatari version is said to deviate from it slightly.

+Al-Qars Al-Uqaili

+Al-Qars Al-Uqaili is a popular dessert in Qatari cuisine.
+Known for its delicate texture, it is made from a thin dough that is cooked until it reaches a golden brown hue.
+The dough is then sliced into circular pieces.